roopereku/SmartAlarm/docs/Messages.md

 # Messages

-Messages are sent to different nodes by publishing to an MQTT topic that looks like `nodes/nodetype`, so if you want to send a message to `NodeTime.py`, the topic should be `nodes/time`.
+Messages are sent between nodes and the server using plain TCP sockets.

+Why TCP?
+Because the nodes will never talk to eachother, using something like MQTT is a bit overkill.
+Another downside of MQTT is that it requires a broker which everyone connects to it which is unnecessary.

 ## General syntax
 Messages consist of
-* Node ID
-	* Node type
-	* Node name
 * Node instance number
 * Parameters

+Let's assume that we have a connection to NodeTime.py.
-For an example a message could look like `time:anyname:0 12:44 before`.
+For an example a message could look like `0 12:44 before`.
 This instructs `NodeTime.py` to pass when it thinks that the current time is before 12:44.

-If invalid parameters are passed, an error will be returned and the node will won't even check if it's condition passed.
-To prevent this you can send `time:anyname:0 paramsformat` to the node and it will respond with the format that it expects the parameters to be in.
-The format contains parameter names, their types and hints for what the values could be.
+If invalid parameters are passed, an error will be returned and the node won't even try check if it's condition has passed.
+To prevent this you can save and utilize the parameter format sent by the node when it first connects.

-To create multiple instances of the node you can just change the instance number, so if the message looks like `time:anyname:1 12:44 before`, we're instructing instance 1 of `NodeTime.py` to pass if the current time is before 12:44.
+To create multiple instances of the node you can just change the instance number, so if the message looks like `1 12:44 before`, we're instructing instance 1 of `NodeTime.py` to pass if the current time is before 12:44.

-## Handling responses
+## Message contents
-Responses are sent to the MQTT topic `noderesult`.

-The response will be a JSON which has some of the following information:
+The first message a node sends will always contain:
 * Who the message came from
+* Format of the node's parameters
+* Is the node a sensor

+Messages sent after the first message might contain
 * Which instance of the node the message came from
 * Was there an error?
 * The reason for the error
-* Did the instances condition pass?
+* Did the instance's condition pass?
-* Format of the node's parameters